tokengeek/get-token/README.md

 This is a simple Ruby script to generate API tokens from the Brightbox Cloud API using your credentials.

-Details about the Brightbox Cloud (currently in Beta) are available here: http://beta.brightbox.com/
+Details about the Brightbox Cloud are available here: http://brightbox.com/

 The Brightbox API uses OAuth2 (Draft 10) token based authentication for all of it's requests.
 So if you find yourself making requests from curl getting valid tokens becomes a pain.

-Whilst useful at a low level, you might find using the Brightbox CLI tools (https://github.com/brightbox/brightbox-cli) or the Fog library (https://github.com/geemus/fog) more use.
+Whilst useful at a low level, you might find using the Brightbox CLI tools (https://github.com/brightbox/brightbox-cli) or the Fog library (https://github.com/fog/fog) more use.

 ## Setup